shwethaar/Hackathons/README.md

 # HackerRank-Python

 Solutions for HackerRank Python Proficiency.
-Code already available with the question is not included(like import statements).
+Code already available with the question is not included(like import statements and function calls).
+Directly running code in the Colab environment will lead to errors.